 Electricity, private transportation, fast food, and modern technology are now an essential part of most people’s daily life, and it’s often forgotten that these things are extremely novel additions to humans’ environment.
 Throughout the vast majority of our evolutionary history, these modern innovations were nowhere to be found.
 It wasn’t so long ago that all humans lived as hunter-gatherers.

 Although our milieu has changed dramatically since the Paleolithic era (2.6 million years ago – 10.000 years ago), our ancient physiology and biology are – to a significant extent – still with us (1, 2, 3).
 Our stone age bodies haven’t been able to keep up with the rapid changes that have occurred over the last ~10.000 years – and especially the last couple of centuries – and as a result, mismatch diseases now run rampant in the modern world (1, 2, 4).

 Animals that live in their natural habitat and eat the food they are well adapted to eat, stay healthy and lean, while domesticated and caged animals, which are given grain feed and rounds of antibiotics, become sick.
-The same principles apply to humans; a statement that is supported by research showing that most of the degenerative diseases we see in today’s society are rare or nonexistent among hunter-gatherers and non-westernized, traditional populations (1, 5).
+The same principles apply to humans; a statement that’s supported by research showing that most of the degenerative diseases that run rampant in industrialized societies are rare or nonexistent among hunter-gatherers and non-westernized, traditional populations (1, 5).
 Not only are these people largely free of chronic diseases such as type-1 diabetes, cancer, and heart disease, but their general is also much better than that of industrialized people.

-Mainstream medicine has helped us combat many infectious diseases, treat acute – often life-threatening – health problems, and decrease infant mortality, but it usually fails when it comes to preventing and properly treating chronic mismatch diseases.
+Mainstream medicine has helped us combat many infectious diseases, treat acute – often life-threatening – health problems, and decrease infant mortality, but it has largely failed when it comes to preventing and properly treating chronic mismatch diseases.
 In order to combat these diseases and achieve good health, we have to realign our diet and lifestyle with our genetic identity.
 This doesn’t mean that we should “go back to the Stone Age”; rather, it means that we should bring evolutionary health principles into our modern way of life.